rdubois-crypto/PQ_NANO/README.md

 # PQ_NANO
-A short bench of PQ primitives on a Nano Application

-A little integration of PQ primitives on a Nano.
+A little NanoApp integration of PQ primitives on a Nano.
+The selected algorithme are NIST finalists:
+- kyber (as the sole lattice KEM remaining)
+- falcon (the lowest bandwidth/storage candidate)

 ## Building the project: